WHY HOPE VILLAGE IS DIFFERENT

 Craig spent many years using music as the main platform for his ministry, writing and recording fourteen music projects with several songs charting the top ten national Christian charts.
 He was once nominated for a Dove award for the best worship album of the year and Sesac’s Inspirational Songwriter of the Year.

-Though for years his music led him to travel nationally and internationally, he has been firmly rooted and involved leading his local church family in Arkansas along with his wife Dianna for the past twenty two years.
+Though for years his music led him to travel nationally and internationally, he has been firmly rooted and involved leading his local church family in Arkansas along with his wife Dianna for the past twenty-five years.

-Craig is also the founder of Village2Village, a non-profit organization whose mission is to inspire hope and provide help for under-supported children.
+Craig is also the founder of Village2Village, a non-profit organization whose vision and mission is to inspire and build cultures of hope through Christ for under-supported children.
+The process for accomplishing this vision is the establishment of campuses called Hope Village.

 “They went out and traveled from village to village, proclaiming the good news and healing everywhere.”
 Luke 9:6